z0on/RDA-forest/README.md

 All functions have brief documentation accessible as usual by asking `?functionName` in R. There are four functions:
 - `makeGF.simple` : A simple wrapper for the *gradientForest()* function, uses straight-up response matrix *Y*.
 - `makeGF` : Runs gradient forest analysis on an ordination object made by *vegan::capscale()* or *vegan::rda()*.
-- `mtrySelection` : Performs variable selection based on *mtry* criterion: variables that are not important by themselves but are correlated with actually important ones diminish in raw importance at higher mtry setting (Strobl et al 2018).
-The function runs *nreps* spatial bootstrap replicates on an ordination, fitting two *gradientForest* models with different *mtry* setting.
-It then selects variables that do not show decrease in importance at higher *mtry* in *prop.positive.cutoff* or more replicates.
+- `mtrySelection` : Performs variable selection based on *mtry* criterion: variables that are not important by themselves, only correlated with the actually important ones, begin to lose importance at higher *mtry* setting (Strobl et al 2018).
+The function runs *nreps* spatial bootstrap replicates on an ordination, fitting two *gradientForest* models with different *mtry* settings.
+It then selects variables that do not decrease in importance at higher *mtry*.
 - `spatialBootstrap` : Runs *gradientForest* on *nreps* ordination replicates, each time rotating the cloud of datapoints in a random direction and reforming principal axes to be orthogonal to that direction.

 ## Suggested readings